pixeljam/pixeljam.github.io/_posts/2014-03-13-glorkian-warrior-the-trials-of-glork.md

 * Art & story by James Kochalka, First Cartoonist Laureate for the state of Vermont!
 * Game design, coding, and music by Pixeljam games, the same team that brought you DINO RUN
 * Procedurally generated invader flight patterns and formations, with many different landscapes to explore
-* No IAP, just good old fashioned entertainment like your great grandpa used to enjoy
 * Frenetic, "one more try" style gameplay
 * Endearing characters and all-ages humor
 * Based on James Kochalka's character in conjunction with his graphic novel series starting with “The Glorkian Warrior Delivers a Pizza"